 | Tapfiliate | E-commerce & SaaS affiliates | Affiliates | $89/mo | Flexible commission rules |

-The comparison above highlights a pattern: most tools specialize in one or two channels.
-That works until your partnership strategy matures.
-Multi-channel platforms differentiate on three fronts:
+The comparison above highlights a pattern: most tools specialize in one or two referral types.
+That works until your referral strategy matures.
+Multi-source platforms differentiate on three fronts:

-- Unified attribution: A single tracking engine across all partner types eliminates double-counting and reveals the true ROI of each channel.
+- Unified attribution: A single engine across all referral types eliminates double-counting and reveals the true recurring revenue each source drives.

-- Consolidated operations: One portal for partners, one payout system, one reporting dashboard.
-Operational overhead stays flat even as you add channels.
+- Consolidated operations: One portal for referral partners, one payout system, one reporting dashboard.
+Operational overhead stays flat even as you add sources.

-- Channel expansion without migration: When you're ready to add creators to your existing affiliate program, you enable a new channel — you don't implement a new tool.
+- Source expansion without migration: When you're ready to add peer MSPs to your existing client-referral program, you enable a new source — you don't implement a new tool.

-See a multi-channel platform in action to understand how unified management works across all four channels, or book a demo for a personalized walkthrough.
+See a multi-source platform in action to understand how unified management works across every referral source, or book a demo for a personalized walkthrough.

 Getting Started: A 6-Week Roadmap